apache/incubator-edgent-website/site/docs/power-of-edgent.md

 and explore making it smarter - push more analytics out to the edge!

-Want to only publish readings with values less than 5 and more than 30?
+Want to only publish readings with values less than 5 or more than 30?

 ```java
     // add this after the poll()